Intubation: Infection

 Catheter-associated urinary tract infections, or CAUTIs, are infections of the urinary tract that occur as a result of urinary catheter use.
 CAUTIs occur when bacteria travel up the catheter tubing and spread to the rest of the urinary tract.
 Risk factors for developing a CAUTI include prolonged catheter use, improper hand hygiene, and lack of aseptic insertion technique.
 Complications resulting from CAUTIs include increased morbidity and mortality, as well as longer hospital stays.
 Risk of infection is also associated with tracheal intubation.
-Ventilator associated pneumonia, or VAP, is a type of pneumonia that occurs in patients who have been intubated and mechanically ventilated for > 48 hours.
-A procedure to create a small opening directly into the trachea, or a tracheostomy, is often performed if prolonged intubation is expected to reduce risk of VAP.
+Ventilator-associated pneumonia, or VAP, is a type of pneumonia that occurs in patients who have been intubated and mechanically ventilated for more than 48 hours.
+A procedure to create a small opening directly into the trachea, or a tracheostomy, is often performed if prolonged intubation is expected to reduce the risk of contracting VAP.

 Misplaced intubation

 A separate complication that may occur includes a misplaced intubation.
-Specifically, if the measured length of the NG tube is too long, the tube may coil in the stomach, causing the tip of the tube to be in the esophagus or the duodenum.
+Specifically, if the measured length of the NG tube is too long, the tube may coil in the stomach, causing the tip to enter the esophagus or the duodenum.
 On the other hand, if the tube is measured too short, the tip of the NG tube may only reach the esophagus.
 Due to how close the esophagus is located to the trachea, NG tube placement in the esophagus can be a risk factor for aspiration.
 As a result, an abdominal X-ray is often performed following NG tube placement to confirm proper placement.

-Similarly, placement of an endotracheal tube too far down may result in intubation of one lung as opposed to both lungs.
-This is also known as endobronchial intubation.
+Similarly, placement of an endotracheal tube too far down may result in intubation of one lung as opposed to both lungs, also known as endobronchial intubation.
 This may be identified on physical exam with unilaterally present breath sounds, with lung sounds only being heard in the ventilated lung.
 Unintentional ventilation of a single lung can lead to insufficient ventilation and oxygenation.
 Additionally, due to how close the trachea is to the esophagus, the endotracheal tube may inadvertently be placed in the esophagus instead of the trachea during intubation, resulting in the accidental ventilation of the stomach.
-This can be identified through absence of bilateral breath sounds on physical exam during mechanical ventilation.
+This can be identified through the absence of bilateral breath sounds on physical exam during mechanical ventilation.
 Thus, capnography is frequently used to confirm placement of an endotracheal tube in the trachea, as opposed to the esophagus.